ElderMan1/Portfolio/README.md

 ## ABOUT ME
 Hello!
-I'm Chinemerem Oji Amogu 👴, a data analyst and consultant with a passion for turning data into actionable insights.
+I am Chinemerem Oji Amogu 👴, a data analyst and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance and customer service, I help businesses solve challenges and unlock growth with data-driven decisions.

 ## WHAT I DO